KotlinNLP/GeoLocation/src/main/resources/README.md

 0.  `id`: String.
 The ID.
 1.  `iso-a2`: String, nullable.
 Defined only for type 'country'.
 The ISO 3166-1 alpha-2 code of the country.
 2.  `type` String.
 The hierarchy type.
 3.  `sub-type`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_2', 'admin_area_1' and 'city'.
 The sub-type.
 4.  `name`: String, nullable.
 The main name.
 5.  `name en`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The English name.
 6.  `name it`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The Italian name.
 7.  `name de`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The German name.
 8.  `name es`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The Spanish name.
 9.  `name fr`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The French name.
 10. `name ar`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The Arabic name.
 11. `other names`: nullable.
 Defined only for some locations of type 'country', 'admin_area_2' and 'admin_area_1'.
 A list of other names.
 12. `demonym`: String, nullable.
 Defined only for some locations of type 'country', 'admin_area_1'.
 Defined only 'West Bank' and 'Gaza Strip').
 The demonym.
 13. `lat`: Int, null for type 'region'.
 The latitude coordinate.
 14. `lon`: Int, null for type 'region'.
 The longitude coordinate.
 15. `borders`: List of String, nullable.
 Defined only for some locations of type 'country'.
 It contains a list of the adjacent countries ids.
 16. `is capital`: Boolean, nullable.
 Defined only for type 'city'.
 Whether a city is the capital of its country.
 17. `area`: Int, nullable.
 Defined only for type 'country'.
 The area of the country in km^2.
 18. `population`: Int, nullable.
 Defined only for some locations of type 'country', 'admin_area_1' and 'city'.
 The population.
 19. `languages`: List of String, nullable.
 Defined only for some locations of type 'country' and 'admin_area_1'.
 The ISO 639-1 codes of the languages spoken in the location.
-20. `context`: List of List, nullable.
+20. `contexts`: List of List, nullable.
 Defined only for some locations of type 'city'.
 It is a list of contexts, containing in turn `type` (String), `name` (String) and `level` (Int), in this order.

 ### Location ID

 A string containing a number in hexadecimal format, composed by 6 sections, each representing a level of the locations hierarchy.

 An example:
 ```